coreh-deprecated/webd/README.md

 - objects

-JSON's success can be largely attributed to its simplicity and open-endedness (after all, these 6 data types ought to be enough to represent all the World's information).
+JSON's success can be largely attributed to its simplicity and open-endedness.
+(After all, these six basic data types are enough to represent all the World's information)

 From the ability to encode just about anything you want in any way you want using JSON objects, arises an interesting problem: There is not